juberiya1ajaz/Wafflehacks/README.md

 ## 🚀 What's next for Soldiers' Shelter

-- We aim to develop this platform and collaborate with doctors and hospitals to make it a genuine free product that benefits everyone and introduces new features and other enhancements.
+- We aim to develop this platform and collaborate with doctors and hospitals to make it a genuine free product that benefits everyone and introduces new features and other enhancements.a
 - Building a mobile app
 - Deploying the web app.